Braided finite automata and representation theory

-We established in the previous section that all $q$-symmetric states are obtained from the action of the $q$-symmetrizer.
+We established in the previous subsection that all $q$-symmetric states are obtained from the action of the $q$-symmetrizer.
 We also showed that for any given $n$ and $N$ such states form an orthonormal basis of a vector space of dimension $d_s = \frac{n (n+1) \ldots (n+N-1)}{N!} $, which corresponds to the SSYT of shape $\lambda =(N)$.
-We show in what follows that this is a canonical basis for ${\mathfrak U}_q(\mathfrak{gl}_n)$ that corresponds to its $d_s$ dimensional irreducible representation.
-Moreover, we show how these states (highest weight states) are also obtained from the action of the elements of ${\mathfrak U}_q(\mathfrak{gl}_n)$ on a reference state (see also \cite{Lusztig, Kashi, crystal} and more recent works in connection to $q$-Dicke qudit states \cite{Nepo1, Nepo2}).
+We show in what follows that this is a combinatorial basis for ${\mathfrak U}_q(\mathfrak{gl}_n)$ that corresponds to its $d_s$ dimensional irreducible representation.
+Moreover, we show how these {states} are also obtained from the action of the elements of ${\mathfrak U}_q(\mathfrak{gl}_n)$ on a reference state {(highest weight)} (see also \cite{Lusztig, Kashi, crystal} and more recent works in connection to $q$-Dicke qudit states \cite{Nepo1, Nepo2}).
 The isotropic and crystal limits are also discussed.

 Before we proceed with the main theorem below we introduce some handy notation.
 Recall the fundamental representation of $\mathfrak{U}_q(\mathfrak{gl}_n),$ $\pi:\mathfrak{U}_q(\mathfrak{gl}_n) \to \End({\mathbb C}^n),$ given explicitly in (\ref{eval}), we then define the following quantities: